On February 12, 1981, "Rush" released their eighth studio album - "Moving Pictures".

 The filming took place outside the Legislature building in Ontario, Queens Park, Toronto.
-The picture beeing moved by the movers are Rush's star logo displayed on the back cover of album "2112", one of the Dogs Playing Poker drawings titled "A Friend in Need" and a painting by Joan of Arc burning on the stake.
+The picture being moved by the movers is Rush's star logo displayed on the back cover of the album "2112", one of the Dogs Playing Poker drawings titled "A Friend in Need" and a painting by Joan of Arc burning on the stake.

 The camera crew seen on the back cover actually filmed the scene.

 "Moving Pictures" is without a shadow of a doubt one of the pinnacles of "Rush"'s work.
 This is a masterpiece that has received a perfect score from many music critics, including "AllMusic".
 Beyond the fact that it reached number three on "Rolling Stone's 50 greatest prog albums list, it is also on the magazine's "500 greatest albums of all time" list and on the "1001 Albums You Must Hear Before You Die" list.
 "Kerrang!"
 Included it in the list of the 100 greatest Heavy Metal albums of all time and readers of "Rhythm" magazine determined that it was the greatest drum album in the history of Progressive Rock.